EddieDavison92/fingertips_get_and_pivot_data/README.md

 **Additional features:**

-* `Combine Data Before Saving:` Instead of creating individual files for each indicator, stores the data frames in memory and combines them after all indicators have been downloaded.
+* `Combine Data Before Saving:` Instead of creating individual files for each indicator, combines all of the data frames after the selected indicators have been downloaded.

 - `Keep Latest Data Only:` Applies a filter to the data frame for each indicator to select the most recent period.